HomeOnMars/projektoOmnijo/OmniCentro/Historio.md

   re-awaken from her coma and recovered in record speed.
   The people, however, did not buy that (not at first), as the emmigration rate reached another high point after this shenanigan.
+  <br>[PENDING REVISION]<br>(***Spoilers***)<br>
+  Note to self:
+  Given <span style="color:Beige">Serena</span>'s capabilities and values, instead of brute force silencing all the protesters, someone like <span style="color:Beige">her</span>
+  would probably try to talk to each individual protester and persuade them one by one, or to organize events where residents can speak to her persuasive gov representatives who can explain all their concerns in as much details as they like.
+  Need to consider this and rewrite this bit.

 ...
 Or they could leave.